Do you know about ACOG’s new recommendations for birth? And how they may affect you and your baby?

 Why are ACOG’s new recommendations so important?

-Why are we meeting for three days instead of one?
+Why are we meeting for two days instead of one?

 I invite you to bring your questions, open mind, and sense of humor as we discuss and practice tools for pregnancy and birth together.

 Previous classes have been organized and hosted entirely by me.

 I am currently in the process of collaborating with a local wellness studio to offer a more robust childbirth preparation experience.

 Sign up for my newsletter in the footer below for the official announcement and for your promo code.